nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the list filtering mechanism behaves at each step.

 Step 1.
-The user launches the application.
+The CS2100 TA launches the application.

 Step 2.
-The user executes `filter -cid B01` to display all the students whose Class ID matches `B01`.
+The CS2100 TA executes `filter -cid B01` to display all the students whose Class ID matches `B01`.

 The following UML sequence diagram shows how the filter command works.